Tap here to get 5 Secrets to Stress Free Dinners

 The other night we had this delicious Parmesan Broccoli with my Easy Top Round Roast and my Roasted Baby Potatoes.
 It was so easy to make!

 You guys.
-One of my kids had THREE helpings of it.
+One of my kids had three helpings of this amazing broccoli recipe.
 It’s absolutely delicious.

 overhead view of a rimmed baking sheet with parchment paper and roasted broccoli that has parmesan on it